Lamer87/Space_Engineers_DLC_unlocker/README.md

     </p></details>

-  - If you are not sure and want to restore default files through Steam:
+  - If you are not sure and you need to restore default files through Steam:
     <details><summary>click here to show how.</summary><p>

     ————————————————————————————————————————